CodeSequence/respond-ng/README.md

 import HTTP_MOCK_PROVIDERS, {Respond} from 'respond-ng';
 ```

-Create an injector then use the injector to get an instance of Respond
+Create an injector, then use the injector to get an instance of Respond
 and the service you are testing:

 ```ts